 Managing events can be hard enough, so make sure you create a plan to also manage your event hashtag.

-Tip – Creating a stream specifically for this hashtag on a platform like Hootsuite can really help you keep track of the conversation.
-[Tweet this Tip]
+Tip – Creating a stream specifically for your event hashtag on a platform like Hootsuite can really help you keep track of the conversation.

 Does using a hashtag expose my business to spam?